evoactivity/PlutoIPTV/README.md

 #### --dir, --cache, --epg, --log (optional)

 Pretty self-explanatory — Where you want the individual files to go.
 The default directory is next to the script.
-Filenames themselves are static and can't be changed.
+Filenames themselves are static and can't be changed. --dir is M3U save location.

 #### --picondir (optional)

 A location to store channel logos as "picons".
 Logo images will be pulled from the pluto.tv site, expanded into a square picon (no cropping takes place, only expansion of the canvas), and saved with a channel-identifiable filename in the directory submitted.
-If not used with --bgcolour, --colourful or --bright, the image background remains transparent.
+If not used with --bgcolour1, --colourful or --bright, the image background remains transparent.

 #### --bgcolour1 (optional)